garuda-linux/infrastructure-nix/docs/src/nixos-containers/temeraire.md

 ## General

-This is our package builder, which also serves as main node for Chaotic-AUR.
+This is our package builder, which also serves as the main node for Chaotic-AUR.

 ## Nix expression